3b1b-sh/SynergyX_Improvement/README.md

-# SynergyX Optimization: Applying Feature Fusion and Reprocess the gene data
+# SynergyX Optimization: Applying Feature Fusion and reconstructing the cell line data

 ## Introduction
 This project is an optimized version of the original SynergyX model, focusing on two major improvements: